Capoeira vs Muay Thai: which one is more effective and why?

 very limited short distance attacks.
 Punches are very limited and there is no clinch game or any clinch defense.
 It is a major disadvantage, especially fighting someone with Muay Thai background who likes to deliver a powerful combination of kicks and punches.
 And then, since there's no effective clinch defense, to get into neck wrestling to do even more damage.

 Capoeira strikes - kicks mostly - are powerful but Muay Thai attacks are equally strong, more direct and quicker.
-Some of the Capoeira kicks are very dynamic and got a lot of power - furtermore - the strike angles are unorthodox so they got a potential to surprise the opponent.
+Some of the Capoeira kicks are very dynamic and got a lot of power, and furthermore, the strike angles are unorthodox so they got a potential to surprise the opponent.
 Thai Boxing kicks are more straight forward and accurate.

 The main defensive move in Capoeira is evasion.
-Once caught in the corner or forced to fight in a short distance Capoerista is almost defenceless.
-Muay Thai defence is based on blocks, deflections and explosive counter attacks.
-Its easy for Thai Boxer to defend himself even with his back against the ropes.
+Once caught in the corner or forced to fight in a short distance Capoerista is almost defenseless.
+Muay Thai defense is based on blocks, deflections and explosive counter-attacks.
+It is easy for Thai Boxer to defend himself even with his back against the ropes.

 and now one of the best testers: Mixed Martial Arts.
 Which style is more dominant in the cage or octagon?
 Honestly, I don't know any top level fighter utilizing Capoeira style in any major MMA promotion.
 Anderson Silva may be the only one, but he is an avid Muay Thai practitioner also.
 He has a Capoeira yellow rope but most of the strikes he uses in UFC are Muay Thai based attacks, like powerful knee strikes and kicks.

 Both styles are explosive and it is interesting to watch them in action.
 Capoeira will give you gymnastic abilities and flexibility.
 It will provide you with a good base on which you can build upon.
-Muay Thai on the other hand is more complete and ready to use in a real fight fighting system.
+Muay Thai, on the other hand, is complete and ready to use fighting system.